neopass/neopass/README.md

 ### Plugins

 `neopass` runs on plugins.
-Generators and validators are both plugins and can be specified as part of the configuration.
+Generators and validators are all plugins and can be specified as part of the configuration.

 Config: